COMQ: A Backpropagation-Free Algorithm for Post-Training Quantization: Proposed Method

 This section presents our proposed COMQ method for post-training quantization.
 Our discussions mainly focus on linear layers for simplicity.
 A convolutional layer can be equivalently converted to a linear layer, hence the proposed method can be also applied.
 Regarding transformers \cite{vaswani2017attention}, it is natural to conceptualize the key, query, and value components of a self-attention layer as three separate linear layers.

 We consider a linear layer with matrix weight $\W$ and matrix input $\X$.
 For the weight $\W$, we aim to find the quantized weights $\W_q$ that minimize the following function

 where $\mathcal{W}$ is an appropriate set of all feasible quantized weights.
+The matrix input $\X$ is the feature generated from the pre-trained model and does not depend on the quantized weights from the previous layer.
 We propose to solve the problem \eqref{eq:minWi} by the coordinate descent algorithm.
 We regard all elements in the quantized weight and the scale factor as coordinates.
 In each step, we only solve a univariate optimization problem with respect to only one coordinate.
 By iteratively computing the quantized weights and corresponding scale factors, we finally find a proper quantized weight $\W_q$ that has a small quantization error and maintains good accuracy.

 In this section, we will show our COMQ method for two quantization scenarios: per-layer quantization and per-channel quantization.
 All quantized weights with in the same layer share a common scale factor for the per-layer quantization, while different columns of the quantized weight use different scale factors for the per-channel quantization.
+Throughout the paper, we consider the $b$-bit asymmetric uniform quantization \cite{choi2018pact}, which takes the bit-code set of $\mathbb{S}=\{z, z+1, \ldots,z+2^{b}-1\}$, with $z$ being the so-called zero point.